bradsec/shren/README.md

 cd shren

 # Copy script to a directory in the user $PATH such as /usr/sbin or /usr/local/sbin
+# .sh extension can be omitted when copied so command can be used as shren not shren.sh

 sudo cp shren.sh /usr/local/sbin/shren

 # Make script readable and executable